lanl/HARD/doc/sphinx/index.rst

-HARD Application
+FlAstro Application
 *******************

-HARD is an application for simulation of radiation hydrodynamics phenomena.
+FlAstro is an application for simulation of radiation hydrodynamics phenomena.

 This is a test.